SIBarcodeNetwork/ReadtheDocsMaster/Docs/BLAST.rst

    ex: ``ssh steierj@hydra-login01.si.edu``

-Enter your password (will not show process of typing).
+Enter password (will not show process of typing).

 The user will now be logged into Hydra and be located in their home directory.